codinganovel/autocd-go/readme-developers.md

 }
 ```

-Paths are wrapped in single quotes in the generated scripts, preventing shell interpretation of special characters.
+Both directory paths and shell paths are wrapped in single quotes in the generated scripts, preventing shell interpretation of special characters and injection via SHELL environment variable.

 ## Script Generation